 - Healthier recoveries – Care approaches optimized by the proliferation of medical data and individual patient discovery lend themselves toward more effective, longer-lasting results.

 - Higher confidence levels in their clinician’s chosen treatment – Treatment is driven by extensive medical and DNA data collected across various population groups as well as patients’ personal diagnostics and sequencing.
-These levels of personalization should help decrease patient stress, minimize the discomfort and side effects from rounds of testing and attempted treatments, and instill belief in their prescribed care plan.
+These levels of personalization should help decrease patient stress, minimize the discomfort and side effects from rounds of testing and attempted treatments, and instill belief in a prescribed care plan that targets their health concerns.

-- Better treatment and recovery support – When their clinicians possess greater insight into successful treatment methods and their individual needs, patients can receive tailored supplementary care.
-Aside from their primary treatment, patients may benefit from services such as specific dietary consultation, physical therapy, and support groups.
+- Better treatment and recovery support – When their healthcare providers possess greater insight into successful treatment methods and their individual needs, patients can receive tailored supplementary care.
+Aside from their primary treatment, patients may benefit from services such as specific dietary consultations, physical therapy, and support groups for the best health outcomes.

 - Potential reduction in insurance costs – As patients continue with their preventative care plans and proactive health management, they should see a financial advantage.
 Healthier patients are less likely to require more corrective procedures or chronic disease treatments later in life, decreasing their medical costs over time.
 Data, tracking, and personalization can also let patients “prove” their health for better insurance rates.